Environmental History and Black History are Intertwined: Celebrating Black History Month

 Black communities are also 68% more likely to live within 30 miles of a coal-fired power plant, and properties in close proximity to toxic facilities average 15% lower property values than those in other areas.
 Black children are also three times as likely to be admitted to the hospital for asthma attacks than white children.

-While the #cleanenergy industry continues to be a leader in the U.S. economy, according to the Natural Resources Defense Council, Inc. (NRDC), clean energy jobs filled by African Americans are substantially lagging compared to national workforce averages.
-In the 2019 U.S. Energy & Employment Report, Black or African Americans made up 8% of the clean energy sector, while white workers made up 78%.
-Learn more here by NASEO and Energy Futures Initiative.
+While the clean energy industry continues to be a leader in the U.S. economy, according to the Natural Resources Defense Council, Inc. (NRDC), clean energy jobs filled by African Americans are substantially lagging compared to national workforce averages.
+The 2019 U.S. Energy & Employment Report by NASEO and Energy Futures Initiative, found that Black or African Americans made up 8% of the clean energy sector, while white workers made up 78%.

-Also, according to The Solar Foundation’s U.S. Solar Industry Diversity Study in 2019, Black or African American workers comprised 7.6% of the #solar workforce.
-Learn more here.
+Also, according to the 2019 U.S. Solar Industry Diversity Study (by The Solar Foundation, which has since merged with IREC), Black or African American workers comprised 7.6% of the solar workforce.

 Discover 10 important and impactful organizations doing great work on environmental equity or representation of people of color in the clean energy industry.